 How to design your workbook in Canva

 Create a new design in Canva.
-It can be any size you like, although Canva’s own worksheet template is A4 paper size (21 cm x 29.7 cm).
-I use this size in the screenshots below.
+It can be any size you like, although common sizes are US Letter or A4 (international).
+I use A4 size in the screenshots below.

 Click Text on the left-hand side and add a heading, subheading or body text, or pick from one of the text templates Canva provides.
 Change the font and color to make it fit your brand.
 Add some text to introduce your worksheet and explain everything someone needs to know before filling it out.